Eagles in the NFL

 SUPER BOWL SUCCESS

-In the last seven seasons, former BC players have played key roles on Super Bowl teams.
+Former Eagles have played key roles on Super Bowl teams.
 Luke Kuechly captained the Panthers to Super Bowl 50 with a NFC title.
-A year later Matt Ryan was named NFL MVP and put the Falcons into Super Bowl LI.
+A year later, Matt Ryan was named NFL MVP and put the Falcons into Super Bowl LI.
 In Super Bowl LIII, John Johnson started at safety for the NFC champion Los Angeles Rams.

 2024 SEASON RECAP